Table of Contents

 Returns :

-Returns a list of the results after applying the given function
+Returns a list of the results after applying the given function to each item of a given iterable (list, tuple etc.)

 NOTE : The returned value from map() (map object) then can be passed to functions like list() (to create a list), set() (to create a set) .